Mike Hosking: Israel Folau's case is far from over

 And because of that, he's rarked everyone up.
 If he was arguing for a broad-based law change, that we need to do something about religious belief and whether an employer can have an influence over that, he'd have more support than he does.
 (Not that he doesn't appear to have a lot, because the money raised over the weekend is proof he does.)

 But the part that causes angst is the personal bit.
 He stands to gain.
-He's suing not just for change, but for money, $10 million worth of it.
+He's suing not just for change, but for money, A$10m worth of it.

-Whether he's gone for $10 million based on the idea he gets a settlement, or because if it goes all the way you always ask for more than you expect, the simple reality remains, this isn't a charity, he's not broke.
+Whether he's gone for A$10m based on the idea he gets a settlement, or because if it goes all the way you always ask for more than you expect, the simple reality remains, this isn't a charity, he's not broke.

 And unlike so many of these type of operations there is more than goodwill at play here.
-If he gets $10 million, does the $3 million get paid back?
+If he gets A$10m, does the A$3m get paid back?
 Is it an investment or a gift?

 Which ultimately is the real answer here.
 Don't get worked up by this.
 After all, what's the point?
 If you support the cause, back it.
 If you don't, then no one is forcing you to do a thing.